vishnuram1999/CryptoSplit/README.md

 Public tests are in `test` directory

-Source code for front-end is located in different private repo (under development).
+Source code for front-end is located in separate [repo](https://github.com/vishnuram1999/CryptoSplit-App)

 ## Contact